datacarpentry/semester-biology/materials/r-style.md

 ### Whitespace

-* Indentation what the brain reconizes, use it regardless of language (and braces)
+* Indentation what the brain recognizes, use it regardless of language (and braces)
 * 2 space indents

 ```